ndavol/awesome-heroku/Readme.md

 Tips for using custom domain names on Heroku...

+- `article` [Configuring CloudFlare DNS for a Heroku app](http://www.higherorderheroku.com/articles/cloudflare-dns-heroku/) — a walkthrough of how to use CloudFlare as your DNS provider.
 - `article` [Hosting multiple Heroku apps on a single domain](https://pilot.co/blog/hosting-multiple-heroku-apps-on-a-single-domain/) — an article on how to share the same domain between multiple Heroku applications.
 - `question` [How do you host multiple Heroku apps on a single domain?](http://stackoverflow.com/questions/19119164/multiple-heroku-apps-on-a-single-domain) — a StackOverflow question with a few responses to a the common question of how to serve multiple Heroku apps from different paths instead of subdomains.